 top of page

 Anishinaabe gikendaasowin (our original way of knowing) offers insights into complexity and a systemic view of life based in kinship with each other and the natural world --- gidinawendimin (we are all related).
-I am on a wisdom journey to uncover pathways to address society's most entrenched problems via Anishinaabe ancestral teachings.
+I am on a wisdom journey to uncover pathways to address society's most entrenched problems through Anishinaabe ancestral teachings.
+The original article, Relational Systems Thinking (Goodchild, 2021), has had almost 60,000 downloads to date!
 Here is a tea flight of some of my work.
 Sit by the ishkode (fire) with me and have a cup of niibiishabo (tea).
+Relational Systems Thinking is explored in depth throughout Dr. Goodchild's doctoral dissertation, published in 2023.

 Duck Shit Tea